AmanTank187/blogger/README.md

 - Being able to create a good looking application with bootstrap.
 - Getting the project on heroku.

-## What i could have done better? :
+## How my approach could have been improved? :
 - Followed TDD more strictly.
 - Used a trello board to help with my tickets.
 - Used branches more often.